pfsense/docs/source/releases/2-4-4-new-features-and-changes.rst

 * Updated default cryptographic settings Certificates `#8594 <https://redmine.pfsense.org/issues/8594>`__
 * Added support for OCSP Must-Staple certificates in the GUI (and ACME package) `#8418 <https://redmine.pfsense.org/issues/8418>`__
 * Changed CRL support from using an abandoned PHP OpenSSL module patch to a pure PHP implementation compatible with PHP 7.2 `#8762 <https://redmine.pfsense.org/issues/8762>`__
+* Fixed issues with several areas not properly parsing CA fields properly when they were not in the expected order `#8801 <https://redmine.pfsense.org/issues/8801>`__

 DNS
 ---